QCD corrections to the Golden decay channel of the Higgs boson: Numerical results

+which is scale-independent in the case of on-shell renormalization. {From the above list of input parameters, the transformation of the on-shell values of the masses and widths ($M_V^{\rm OS}, \Gamma_V^{\rm OS}$) of the $W$ and $Z$ bosons to the corresponding values in the CMS, denoted by $M_V$ and $\Gamma_V$, is provided in Appendix~\ref{app:B}.
+It is worth mentioning that the difference between using $(M_V^{\rm OS}, \Gamma_V^{\rm OS})$ or $(M_V, \Gamma_V)$ is hardly visible in the numerical results presented in this section.} The results for the mixed QCD-electroweak corrections are obtained using both fixed and running $\alpha_s(Q)$.
+We take $Q=M_Z$ to obtain results with a fixed value of the QCD coupling.
+Since the mixed QCD-electroweak corrections are leading order in $\alpha_s$, we employ the one-loop result for the running of $\alpha_s(Q)$.
+For the choice of the running scale, we have used $p_T$ of the lepton and the invariant mass of the $\ell^+\ell^-$ pair ($M_{\ell^+ \ell^-}$).

-With $\alpha_s(M_Z)=0.1185$, we find that the mixed QCD-electroweak correction to partial decay width, with respect to the LO, is around 0.27$\%$.
-With running coupling, the correction becomes 0.30\%, shown by dotted lines in Fig.~\ref{fig:dist1} (a).
-In order to draw a comparison, we note that the two-loop QCD corrections in $H \to Z\gamma$ decay have been found around 0.22\% of the LO~\cite{SPIRA1992350,Bonciani:2015eua}.
-Similar corrections in the $H \to \gamma \gamma$ decay lie in the range of 1-2\% for the intermediate Higgs mass below $t\bar t$ threshold~\cite{DJOUADI1991187}.
-With respect to NLO EW corrections, mixed QCD-electroweak corrections amount to 18\% for fixed and 21\% for running QCD coupling.
-It is well known that higher-order corrections are sensitive to the kinematics of the events.
-In Fig.~\ref{fig:dist1}, we investigate the impact of two-loop corrections with respect to LO and NLO EW corrections on the invariant mass distribution of the final state lepton pair, where $\delta_i = \Gamma_{\textit{two-loop}} / \Gamma_{i}$ ($i=$ LO, NLO) indicates the relative correction.
+We find that the mixed QCD-electroweak correction to the partial decay width is around 0.27$\%$ of the LO contribution for $\alpha_s$ at $Q=M_Z$\footnote{For any fixed scale choice $Q$ other than $M_Z$, the \% correction can be estimated by multiplying 0.27 with a factor of $\alpha_s(Q)/\alpha_s(M_Z)$.}.
+With the running coupling, it becomes 0.30\% for $Q=M_{\ell^+ \ell^-}$ and 0.35\% for $Q=p_T(\ell^-)$.
+To draw a comparison, we note that the inclusive two-loop QCD corrections in $H \to Z\gamma$ decay have been found around 0.22\% of the LO~\cite{SPIRA1992350,Gehrmann:2015dua,Bonciani:2015eua}.
+The two-loop QCD corrections in the $H \to \gamma \gamma$ decay lie in the range of 1-2\% for the intermediate Higgs mass below the $t\bar t$ threshold~\cite{DJOUADI1991187}.
+With respect to the NLO EW correction, the mixed QCD-electroweak correction amounts to 18\% for the fixed and 21\% (24\%) for the running QCD coupling with $Q=M_{\ell^+ \ell^-}$ ($Q=p_T(\ell^-)$).

+It is well known that the higher-order corrections are sensitive to the kinematics of the events.
+In Fig.~\ref{fig:dist1}, we investigate the impact of the two-loop corrections with respect to the LO predictions and NLO EW corrections on the invariant mass distribution of the final state lepton pair.
+We define $\delta_i = {\rm \Gamma_{\textit{two-loop}} / \Gamma}_{i}$ ($i=$ LO, NLO) to indicate the relative correction with respect to the LO contribution and NLO EW correction.